Shinkei/foodReviewer/README.md

 #### Resilience:

-- The app has unit tests
+- The app has unit tests (Tip: focus on functionality and behavior)
-- Tests and Eslint need to pass
+- Tests and ESLint need to pass

 #### Features:

-- Two routes are implmented (recipes overview, and recipe detail)
+- Two routes are implemented (recipes overview, and recipe detail)
 - Recipe rating is implemented.
 Please do not use any external library like `react-rating`.

 #### UI: